As Daylight Dies: Background and release

 The album's first single, "My Curse", was released in 2006, and managed to peak at number 21 on the Billboard Rock Songs Chart.
 The radio edit strips down most of the track's unclean vocals, replacing them with Howard Jones' re-recorded clean vocals.
 A music video directed by Lex Halaby (who previously directed the live video for "A Bid Farewell") premiered on MTV 2's Headbangers Ball on November 3, 2006.
 "My Curse" was included as a playable track in the video game Guitar Hero III: Legends of Rock, and as downloadable content for the video games Rock Band and Rock Band 2.
 It was also featured on the soundtrack of the video games Burnout Dominator and Burnout Paradise.
 The album's second single, "The Arms of Sorrow", was released in 2007, and peaked at number 30 on the Rock Songs Chart.
 A music video directed by Aggressive premiered on Headbangers Ball on May 1, 2007.

 A special edition was released on August 28, 2007, including four B-sides and a DVD containing three music videos and behind-the-scenes footage.
-The album's B-side "Holy Diver", a cover of Dio's first single, was released as the album's third single on August 17, 2007.
+The album's B-side "Holy Diver", a Dio cover, was released as the album's third single on August 17, 2007.
 It peaked at number 12 on the Rock Songs Chart, making it the band's highest charting single.
 A music video directed by Brian Thompson premiered on the band's official Myspace page on August 1, 2007.
 The video is a comical re-imagining of the original video by Dio.
 A music video for the album's fourth single, "This Is Absolution", was released in 2008, featuring footage of the band performing the song live, as well as backstage footage.
-It also released the song "This Fire Burns" (listed in the album as simply "This Fire"), which was the theme song for WWE Judgment Day (2006) and later, the entrance music for professional wrestler CM Punk from 2006 to 2011.
+It also released the song "This Fire Burns" (listed in the album as simply "This Fire"), which was the theme song for WWE Judgment Day 2006 and later, the entrance music for professional wrestler CM Punk from 2006 to 2011.
 It was also used for two occasions by Randy Orton.
 The song had previously been released on the WWE Wreckless Intent album in May 2006.

+Music

+The album continued the bands signature melodic metalcore sound, with songs like "My Curse" and "Arms of Sorrow" showcasing this duality of heavy verses built on screamed vocals and crushing riffs that lead into sweeping, melodic choruses.
+PopMatters stated “As Daylight Dies finds Killswitch — the poster boys of metalcore — finding their feet with their new singer, reading each other’s musical ambitions (as a record, it’s almost as ambitious as it is grandiose) and moving away from the lighter pastures that blessed End of Heartache and back towards the melodic death metal they were influenced by.”
+The lyrics explore introspective and emotional themes with Jones combing personal emotion with universal messages.